Microsoft Outlook: Microsoft Outlook

 Microsoft Outlook is an email and personal information manager software primarily used in professional settings.
 As part of the Microsoft Office suite, it offers email management, contact storage, calendar scheduling, and task tracking.
 Outlook can function independently or as part of a larger Microsoft ecosystem, including integration with SharePoint for file sharing.
 While it stores email data locally for offline access, newer versions restrict link opening to Microsoft's own browsers.

 Privacy is severely degraded in the latest versions, as the new Outlook sends passwords, mails and other data to Microsoft.

-Outlook 2002

-Outlook 2002 introduced these new features: